Davidslv/microblog-backend/docs/059_MONOLITH_TO_THREE_LAYER_JOURNEY.md

 ## The Starting Point: A Working Monolith

-Our original system was a **classic Rails monolith**—everything in one codebase, one deployment, one server:
+My original system was a **classic Rails monolith**—everything in one codebase, one deployment, one server:

 ```mermaid
 graph TB